exercism/v3/languages/go/exercises/concept/nil/.docs/introduction.md

 | channel    | nil        |
 | map        | nil        |

-`Nil`, meaning zero, is the `zero value` for the more complex types in Go.
+The identifier `nil`, meaning zero, is the `zero value` for the more complex types in Go.